 Performance Benefits of CARBOREX® Powders in Ceramic Matrix Composites

-Precision engineered to allow CMC manufacturers to attain and balance a suite of demanding requirements—including heat resistance, durability, electrical property control, and process consistency—CARBOREX® micron and submicron SiC powders are tested and trusted to perform in advanced ceramic composite systems where material reliability and repeatable performance are essential.
+Precision engineered to balance a suite of demanding requirements—including heat resistance, durability, electrical property control, and process consistency—CARBOREX® micron and submicron SiC powders are tested and trusted to perform in advanced CMC systems where material reliability and repeatable performance are essential.

 Thermal Performance